 At Melton we have devised a humanities curriculum for Melton children.
 We make great use of the rich historical and geographical environment which is on our doorstep.

 We have linked history and geography as they are best led and planned together.
 These subjects help children understand the importance of research, gathering evidence, societies, cultures and the impact of changes on people and places.
-These skills allow all children to develop good knowledge and understanding in both subjects.
+These experiences allow all children to develop good knowledge, new skills and a deep understanding in both subjects.

 Through a practical, ‘hands on’ curriculum, we aim for every child to be enthusiastic and interested learners.